Seraph on the Suwanee: Plot

-It is soon revealed that Jim has been courting Arvay, despite her objection.
-Jim's behavior towards Arvay is problematic.
-He holds misogynistic views and teases Arvay for her ignorance and simplicity.
-Jim assaults Arvay, which leads them to elope soon after.
+The novel opens during an unclear time period (though it is heavily implied to be some time during Prohibition) in Sawley, a fictional working-class town in rural western Florida.
+Sawley is the hometown of the Henson family, whose youngest daughter, twenty-one year old Arvay, lives at home with her parents and expresses desires to become a Christian missionary.
+Arvay had once been secretly infatuated with the town pastor, Carl Middleton, but Reverend Middleton marries Arvay's attractive older sister, Lorraine.
+The already meek and insecure Arvay responds to this by growing increasingly pious and isolated from the world; she uses her devotion to the Bible to justify her refusal to marry, going as far as to feign seizures to ward off potential suitors.

+Jim Meserve, a hardworking, clever, and highly charismatic young man arrives in Sawley to work in a nearby turpentine camp.
+Jim demonstrates shrewd business acumen, quickly establishing a foothold in the local turpentine business, and develops an interest in courting Arvay.
+Though Arvay is attracted to Jim, she initially objects to his advances, insisting on her aversion to marriage and missionary aspirations.
+Jim dismisses Arvay's objections, teases her ignorance and simplicity, and even assaults her, leading to the two eloping soon afterwards.

-Jim takes Arvay to live on his turpentine camp, where she becomes acquainted with Joe and his family – African American workers under Jim's employment.
+Jim takes Arvay to live on his turpentine camp, where she becomes acquainted with Joe and his family – African-American workers under Jim's employment.
 Soon after Arvay gives birth to their first son, Earl, the small family moves to South Florida, settling in Citrabelle.
-Although Joe initially struggles to earn money, he manages to put a foot in the citrus business, then eventually gets into the illegal business of alcohol distillery, where he soon amasses a fortune.
-Once Arvay and Jim build their house, their second child, Angeline Meserve is born.
+Jim successfully establishes himself in the citrus business, and later into illegal alcohol distillery, soon amassing a fortune.
+Once Arvay and Jim build their house, their second child, Angeline, is born.

 The Meserve's home life continues to be turbulent.
 Jim feels as if Arvay is too ignorant to understand how much he struggles for them.
 At the same time, Arvay feels a wedge between them as a result of Jim's coldness towards Earl versus his affection towards Angeline.
 As a result, their marriage is fraught with misunderstanding, distrust, and jealousy.

-The Meserve family live comfortably; then Joe, his wife, and their children soon arrive and are employed by Jim to take care of the estate.
-Soon after, their son, Kenneth "Kenny" Meserve is born.
-Though Jim is incredibly fond of Arvay, the birth of their daughter doesn't mend their relationship completely.
+Nevertheless, The Meserve family live comfortably; Arvay gives birth to their third child, Kenneth, or "Kenny."
+Joe, his wife, and their children soon arrive and are employed by Jim to take care of the Meserve's growing estate.